apache/systemds/contributing-to-systemds.md

 ### Java Code Format

-Java in SystemML should be formatted using a standard format.
-The "SystemML Format" at [`dev/code-style/systemml-style-eclipse.xml`](https://github.com/apache/systemml/blob/master/dev/code-style/systemml-style-eclipse.xml) can be imported into Eclipse and [`dev/code-style/systemml-style-intellij.xml`](https://github.com/apache/systemml/blob/master/dev/code-style/systemml-style-intellij.xml)
+Java in SystemDS should be formatted using a standard format.
+The "SystemDS Format" at [`dev/code-style/systemml-style-eclipse.xml`](https://github.com/apache/systemml/blob/master/dev/code-style/systemml-style-eclipse.xml) can be imported into Eclipse and [`dev/code-style/systemml-style-intellij.xml`](https://github.com/apache/systemml/blob/master/dev/code-style/systemml-style-intellij.xml)